myNBGcode/FileAPI_Cli_V4/README.md

 For a Quick Start on FileAPI_CLI jump to our [QuickGuide](https://github.com/myNBGcode/FileAPI_Cli_V4/blob/master/QuickGuide.txt) file.

+Finally, the [source code](https://github.com/myNBGcode/FileAPI_Cli_V4/tree/master/source_202012) is also available as a sample to integrate it your application.

-If you are interested for the source code or for another build type please contact us through [developer.nbg.gr](https://developer.nbg.gr/).
+If you have any questions or concerns, please contact us through [developer.nbg.gr](https://developer.nbg.gr/).